 19. You use excessive gift giving to manipulate

 Giving excessive or elaborate gifts as a way to make your partner feel indebted or obliged to you is abusive.
-You may use gift-giving as a way of bartering for forgiveness rather than owning up to bad behaviour, or to try to cajole your partner into staying in the relationship.
-Using gifts to confuse and manipulate her is particularly insidious and selfish, as your partner may not know your true intentions.
+You may use gift-giving as a way of bartering for forgiveness rather than owning up to bad behaviour.
+Or you may try to cajole your partner into staying in the relationship.
+Using gifts to confuse and manipulate her is insidious and selfish, as your partner may not know your true intentions.

 20. You require constant check-ins

 You can disguise this as worry, but making your partner check in with you on a regular basis throughout the day is crossing a line.
 Your partner is not a child, and she shouldn’t have to keep you posted on her every move.

 21. You are hot and cold